 Pupil Premium Offer

-At Sherdley, similarily to schools around the country, we receive a pot of money each year from the Government that is linked to the number of children who are or have been in receipt of Free School Meals (FSM), children who are currently in looked after care (LAC) or who previously been in looked after care (they may be apoted), as well as children whos parents are serving in the Armed Forces.
-The extra funding is targeted to improvement the attainment of pupils may be disadvantaged.
+At Sherdley, similarily to schools around the country, we receive a pot of money each year from the Government that is linked to the number of children who are or have been in receipt of Free School Meals (FSM), children who are currently in looked after care (LAC) or who previously been in looked after care (they may be apoted), as well as children whose parents are serving in the Armed Forces.
+The extra funding is targeted to improve the attainment of pupils who may be disadvantaged.

 The Pupil Premium Grant is designed to allow schools to help disadvantaged pupils by improving their progress and the exam results they achieve.

-Schools get Pupil Premium Funding based on the number of pupil they have in January including Looked After Children (LAC), Previously LAC (Looked After Children) Free School Meals (Now and anytime in the past 6 years).
+Schools get Pupil Premium Funding based on the number of pupils they have in January including Looked After Children (LAC), Previously LAC (Looked After Children) Free School Meals (Now and anytime in the past 6 years).

 Mrs Tilley is our school Pupil Premium Governor